hanao2/ML_in_Production/flask_web_api/README.md

 ```
 ssh -L 8080:localhost:3000 user@remote.server.com
 ```
+On your local machine you can use the following URL to access the APP: `http://localhost:8080/`

 To connect to the Azure API, make sure `AZURE_ENDPOINT` and `AZURE_API_KEY` are either defined in an environment file or set as environment variables.
 The first approach is what we followed in the code, whereas for the second choice you need to do the following
 ```